Gas marketing in Europe

-|Year ended on December 31|
+|Year ended December 31|

 European gas market

-The dynamics of Russian natural gas supply to the European market depends on a number of factors, including the rate of economic growth, the scope of domestic gas production, prices of other energy sources – particularly in the power industry – as well as gas prices at other international markets.
+The dynamics of Russian gas supplies to Europe depend on a number of factors, including rates of economic growth and indigenous gas production, prices for other energy sources – particularly in the power industry – and gas prices in other international markets.

 |Bosnia and Herzegovina||0.2|

 Enhancing reliability of gas supplies to Europe

 Gazprom implements a set of measures to enhance the reliability of its gas supplies to European consumers, including systematic efforts for contracting gas transmission capacities, optimizing and redistributing the contracted capacities, executing swap deals, and mitigating flow interruptions and other emergencies.

 Nord Stream, the first gas pipeline in history to establish a direct connection between the Russian and European gas transmission systems, reached its design capacity in 2012.